KimikaTeorikoa/python-notes-tccm/contents/functions.md

 ## Writing functions
 But in addition to the built-in functions that are always available, you can write your own functions.
-The basic syntax is as follows:
+The basic syntax for functions in Python is as follows:
 ```python
 def my_function(arg1, arg2, ...):
     # A number of actions that take place inside the function
     ...
     return value1, value2
 ```
-As you see, to write a function we must first use the `def` statement, after which come the name of your function, with parenthesis, and its function arguments, `arg1` and `arg2`, will follow.
-Then starts an indented block that can be as long as required.
-The function usually will end with a `return` statement, which can return one or multiple values, or nothing at all.
+As you see, to write a function we must first use the `def` *statement*, after which come the *name of your function*, with *parenthesis*, and its *function arguments*, `arg1` and `arg2`, will follow.
+Then starts an *indented block* that can be as long as required.
+The function usually will end with a `return` *statement*, which can return one or multiple values, or nothing at all.
 We call this type of function with no returns **void function**.
-When we write one of them  we can omit the `return` statement altogether.
+In a void function we can omit the `return` statement altogether.

-Functions must be defined before they are used.
-This will normally mean that the function is written *above* the main code we are running.
+Functions must be *defined before they are used*.
+This will normally mean that the function is written above the main code we are running.
 If one function calls another function, then it does not matter which order they appear as long as the code is not executed.
 For example, in this code,
 ```{code-cell} python
 def call_tell_me_yes():
     tell_me_yes()